- Data shows that most hiring managers prefer to stick with more traditional questions in job interviews.

 - "How do you interact with a team?"

 - "How do you handle stress at work?"

 When asked some of the questions listed here, candidates often spin their answers into how they can benefit the company and help achieve its goals.
 However, these questions are some of the most valuable an interviewer can ask, because a good fit between the potential new hire and company is just as important – perhaps even more important – than skills.
 After all, job skills can be taught.
-Candidates should take special care to not only explain their personal ambitions but also illustrate how the position aligns with their long-term goals.
+Take special care to not only explain your immediate ambitions but also illustrate how the position aligns with your long-term goals.

 - "Why did you choose this career?"

 - "Where do you see yourself in the future?"

 - "What are your hobbies outside of work?

 - "Why should we hire you?"